gobind452/Miscellaneous-Projects/RL/README.md

-## A reinforcement learning agent for the dino game in chrome
+## A deep reinforcement learning agent for the dino game in chrome

-### Algorihtms used - Policy Gradient and Actor-Critic
+### Algorithms used - Policy Gradient and Actor-Critic

+#### Schematics
+Main.py - Game Engine
+Try.py - Reinforcement Learning Agent